julianlk522/FITM/README.md

 ## Todos

 In order of importance:
+    1. audit HTTP status codes
-    1. anti-spam/naughty stuff
+    2. anti-spam/naughty stuff
         - way to report links as NSFW
         - probably some way to detect porn/gore and add NSFW tag
             - (and prevent it from being removed)

--really little things
-    - convert cornucopia to .webp

 -before release:
     -increase backup frequency